 If you’re looking for an MFA photography program, studying in NYC at SVA is the right choice.

-- Extensive and innovative courses in all aspects of the lens arts—still and moving
+- Extensive and innovative courses in all aspects of the trans-media engaged by still and moving imagery

-- Understanding the need to create new technologies, new histories, new criticism and professional practices for success in a changing world
+- Creating and understanding new technologies, criticism, and professional practices for success in a world driven by social media

 Charles H. Traub, Chair